zeiss-microscopy/OAD/Machine_Learning/Feature_Extractors/feature_extractors.md

 The model is trained on a subset of the ImageNet database, which is used in the ImageNet Large-Scale Visual Recognition Challenge (ILSVRC).
 The entire image is put into the VGG19 network and take the output from an intermediate layer of that network as feature vector.

+The weights used for the VGG19 model are the ones provided by TensorFlow.
+The model was trained on the ImageNet dataset.
+According to the Keras documentation, the weights were directly converted from the Caffe model published by the authors of the VGG paper.
+Therefore, all known information about the training process can be obtained directly from the paper: [Very Deep Convolutional Networks for Large-Scale Image Recognition](https://arxiv.org/abs/1409.1556).

 ![ZEN Intellesis - Deep Features](intellesis_vgg19_architecture.png "ZEN Intellesis - VGG19")

 - **Deep Features 50** -> output from the layer conv2_2 and reduction of feature dimension by applying random transformation -> 50 dimensions